TULiberalArts/University-Community-Collaborative/pages/programs.md

 ---

+### Temple Youth VOICES

+Temple Youth VOICES seeks to build the individual and collective power of youth by integrating leadership development, community outreach and project based learning in a supportive, team environment.

+> _“I ask my son everyday how was school and I just get an ‘ok’, ‘alright’ or grunt… During his second week of VOICES I asked him “How was your day?” and he responded Great!
+That was the first time I ever heard that.” – Parent_

+> _“This was very beneficial for my son, I think you created an environment of real team work and working as a group… No cool kids verses nerds or in-crowds” – Parent_

+As the main entry to our Continuum, VOICES seeks to build the individual and collective power of youth to make positive change in their communities.
+Our program design achieves this through project based learning that is tied to community issues of importance to the youth; that places a heavy emphasis on teamwork and cooperation; that reaches out to community organizations as partners;  and that includes technological and creative arts components.
+Through this process, youth develop the cognitive, social and civic skills and knowledge necessary to be effective change agents.
+Participants meet two afternoons per week from 4 p.m. to 6:30 p.m. on Temple’s campus and one Saturday per month for special activities.
+Summer programming is 4 days per week, 5 hours per day over six weeks.
+Participants are typically between 14 and 18 years of age.
+For more information, please contact Johannah Bennett.

+---

+### POWER Internship

+POWER Internship recognizes the relationship between educational and workplace skills, integrating nonprofit work experience with the development of foundational academic and technical skills through collaborative research, critical thinking, communication, public speaking and media production projects.

+> _“As long as I work in Philadelphia, I will always connect students with POWER and the Collaborative.
+They do such a magnificent job immersing young people in vital skill and citizenship development activities.” — Philadelphia High School Teacher_

+For high school juniors and seniors, this credit bearing Internship integrates exposure to nonprofit work environments with a deepening of civic commitment and social inquiry and a broadening of research, media literacy and technological skills.
+The curriculum provides content based learning in local politics and government, social movements, and issues of race, class and gender.
+Through collaborative project based learning, students apply the research, critical thinking, communication and technology skills they have developed to timely issues such as youth homelessness, youth as victims of violence, youth in popular culture, and the like, usually producing a [Public Service Announcement (PSA)](https://www.youtube.com/watch?v=9AqDPxQdbj8) or longer length film that is publicly screened and discussed.
+Students also have opportunities to shadow Collaborative and university staff as well as college student leaders from across the city, thereby gaining a fuller picture of various professional and leadership opportunities and what they entail.
+POWER meets one afternoon per week for 20 weeks for a total of 80 hours.

+For more information please contact POWER Coordinator Nick at [215-204-3871](tel:2152043871) or [nicholas.palazzolo@temple.edu](mailto:nicholas.palazzolo@temple.edu).

+---

 ### POPPYN

 > _“I learned how to operate the camera, break out of my shell and be comfortable with people.” - Tiffani_